These keto mini cheesecakes are creamy, delicate, and easy to make. The whipped chocolate topping is optional but marvelous.

 Instructions

-Make the cheesecakes:
+Make the Cheesecakes:

-- Once the cakes reach room temperature, place them in a sealed container and refrigerate for one hour.
-Then remove the liners, top, and serve.
+- Once the cakes reach room temperature, place them in a sealed container and refrigerate them for one hour, then remove the liners.

-Make the topping:
+Make the Topping:

 Notes